View our Product Catalog to find products you can try for free.

 You’ve prepared for your trip and checked off some essential to do’s.
 So, now it’s time to pack, but you’re not sure what to do about your stoma supplies.
 Pack with confidence by following these simple and smart tips.

 Smart tip #4 – Stay cool: Ostomy products need to be kept cool in transit.
-When travelling by car in warm and humid climates, do not keep your supplies in a hot boot or glove compartment.
+When traveling by car in warm and humid climates, do not keep your supplies in a hot trunk or glove compartment.
 It’s best to put them in a cooler.
 Also, read the manufacturer’s product storage guidelines.
-When you get to your destination, look for a cool spot for your supplies, such as a bathroom floor cupboard (if it’s not too steamy).
+When you get to your destination, look for a cool spot for your supplies, such as a bathroom floor closet (if it’s not too steamy).

 Smart tip #5 – Keep it clean: You can use normal household items to dispose of your used ostomy pouches.
 Include toilet paper in your travel kit for wrapping up used pouches.
-Pack scented nappy disposal bags or freezer bags to make discarding them simple and discreet.
-Also pack moist wipes to clean up any accidents or to wash your hands if running water isn’t available.
+Pack scented diaper disposal bags or freezer bags to make discarding them simple and discreet.
+Also pack moist wipes to clean up any accidents, or to wash your hands if running water isn’t available.

 View or print the full PDF booklet: Living with an Ostomy: Travel